Medically Reviewed by Dr. Mohammed Saeed, MD.

 Benzodiazepines are especially dangerous when combined with opioids.
 Both drugs carry the FDA “black box” warning, stressing the danger of using these drugs together.
 Benzodiazepines and opioids both have a sedative effect and can suppress breathing, which is often the cause of overdose deaths.

 A 2016 study published in the Journal of Substance Abuse, concluded that “two in five people seeking detoxification for an opioid use disorder used a benzodiazepine in the prior month.”

 To understand what makes benzodiazepines so addictive it’s important to understand what they are, why they’re prescribed, and how they work in the body.

 What are benzodiazepines used for?

-Benzodiazepines are considered tranquilizers, and are often prescribed to treat anxiety disorders, panic disorders, seizures, muscle spasms, insomnia, and alcohol withdrawal.
-They are also used in patients undergoing medical procedures to provide a sedative, calming effect, or to induce amnesia to prevent recall of pain or discomfort.
+Benzodiazepines are considered tranquilizers and are often prescribed to treat anxiety disorders, panic disorders, seizures, muscle spasms, insomnia, and alcohol withdrawal.
+They are also used in patients undergoing medical procedures to provide a sedative, calming effect, or to induce amnesia to prevent the recall of pain or discomfort.

 Frequently prescribed benzodiazepines include:

 - Diazepam (Valium)

 Benzodiazepines have largely replaced prescription barbiturates, as they are considered to be a safer option.
 While they may be safer if used short-term and as prescribed, with chronic use or misuse, they are highly addictive.
 If taken alone, benzodiazepines do not have a high risk of overdose, but when mixed with alcohol, other sedatives, or opioids, they can be extremely dangerous and even life-threatening.

 Barbiturates are still commonly abused illegal street drugs.
 They are often used to temper the hyper excitement caused by drugs like cocaine.
 The use of these drugs together is extremely dangerous.